abrahamnunes/pqplot/README.md

 Some functions for easily generating publication quality plots in Matlab with all of the `set()` and `get()` stuff built in.

+- This is in no way a flexible package ready for general use.
+I've just been creating functions here and there based on my needs at the time.
 - Currently, this uses the viridis colourmap

 ## Examples